Easy Drop Biscuit Recipe (or Drop Scones)

 What is a Drop Biscuit?

 There are generally four types of biscuit recipes.
-Rolled biscuits are the most traditional but do require “rolling” the dough and cutting it into shapes on a floured surface.
-The interior is generally fluffy and tender, with a crispy and flaky exterior.
+Rolled biscuits are the most traditional, but they require rolling and cutting the dough into shapes.
+The interior is usually fluffy and tender, with a crispy and flaky exterior.

-A drop biscuit is a traditional biscuit recipe with additional milk added to make the batter more moist and utterly tender.
+A drop biscuit is a traditional biscuit recipe that incorporates additional milk to make the batter more moist and tender.
 Drop biscuits do not rise as high as traditional biscuits due to the moisture and often resemble cream scones.

 Speaking of scones, they belong in a category all on their own.
 While they are similar to biscuits, they are often made with cream instead of milk and have a heavier crumb.
 Many scone recipes also contain an egg and have a slightly cakier texture.